nzangi/Django-React-BlogPost/README.md

 Now you can access the frontend and interact with the system

-## Project Desc : BlogPost Web Application
+## Project Description : BlogPost Web Application
 The project uses Django Rest Framework for backend,PostgresSQL for database and React Js for frontend.
 The system will enable users to post ,edit their post,delete, comment on other peoples posta and comments.